borntofrappe/game-development/01 Flappy Bird/Flappy Bird 5/README.md

 ### Update

-The section illustrates how to include the pipe similarly to the bird.
+The previous section illustrates how to include the pipe similarly to the bird.
 For efficiency's sake however, it is better to load the image of the pipe outside of the `init` function.

 ```lua
 local PIPE_IMAGE = love.graphics.newImage('res/graphics/pipe.png')